St Ignatius Loyola Church, Toowong: Description

-The Roman Catholic Church of St Ignatius Loyola is a brick Romanesque building cut into a steeply sloping site on Toowong ridge.
-It commands a fine prospect across the city and its prominent position and square bell tower make it a landmark.
+The Church of St Ignatius Loyola is a brick Romanesque building cut into a steeply sloping site on Toowong ridge.
+It commands a fine prospect across the city, and its prominent position and square bell tower make it a landmark.
 It is a two-storey building with a hall on the lower level and the church proper on the upper level.

 The church has an asymmetric front with a stepped parapet and is constructed of decorative polychrome brickwork in orange and brown.
 The roof is clad in Roman terracotta tiles.
 The upper level is accessed by steps to a large terrace at the eastern end.
-It is cruciform in plan with a long nave and short transepts terminating in small chapels, on the northern side accessing an elaborate scagliola pulpit.
+It is cruciform in plan with a long nave and short transepts terminating in small chapels, on the northern side, accessing an elaborate scagliola pulpit.
 Doors on the southern side are accessed by bridges that extend from a raised walkway.

-The ceiling is clad in fibrous cement sheeting with lattice vents and there is a choir loft faced with silky oak panelling above the eastern entrance, which contains the organ.
-Below this, on either side of the entrance are altars and in the wall on each side are the doors to confessional booths, now used for storage.
+The ceiling is clad in fibrous cement sheeting with lattice vents, and there is a choir loft faced with silky oak panelling above the eastern entrance, which contains the organ.
+Below this, on either side of the entrance, are altars, and in the wall on each side are the doors to confessional booths, now used for storage.

-Panels depicting the Stations of the Cross are set into the walls of the nave and at the western end is an apsidal chancel with vestries and a sanctuary approached through arches clad in orange veined scagliola and lined with the same material.
+Panels depicting the Stations of the Cross are set into the walls of the nave, and at the western end is an apsidal chancel with vestries and a sanctuary approached through arches clad in orange-veined scagliola and lined with the same material.
 The floors are concrete and are paved with marble in the Sanctuary.

 The lower floor has separate entrances and contains a large hall with a stage at the eastern end and a kitchen.
 There is an arcaded verandah along the northern side.

 Directly behind the church, and a few metres from it, is a brick school constructed on a similar scale, which is not considered to have heritage significance.